 “Motor skills don’t correlate as well with cognitive development or intelligence as, say, speech and language skills,” says Hollier.
 She notes that if parents are truly worried they should speak to a pediatrician who is familiar with their child’s pattern of development.

-Temperament also has a great deal to do with milestone achievement.
+Temperament also has a great deal to do with developmental milestone achievement.
 An outgoing, adventurous, risk-taking child may be quicker to crawl in order to explore and discover.
 On the other hand, a cautious child might rather stay in one place, or stay by their parent rather than strike out into the world.

 Siblings May Reach Developmental Milestones at Different Paces